Gestalt therapy with an English native speaker

 The aim of this work is therefore not "relaxation" or "better breathing" (although that often happens of its own accord), but to enable you to relate to yourself and your body in a new way.
 This can bring psychological benefits, too.
 Studies have shown that anxiety and insecurity (psychological and physical tension) are a symptom of a lack of connection to your own body.
 This can easily arise in certain situations in everyday life, with the result that we lose contact with a potential form of support that is always there within us.
 It is a well-established fact that deeper awareness of yourself on a physical level provides an innate sense of stability.
 Once you can access it, the challenges with which you are confronted may no longer feel quite so daunting, and you can develop the ability to respond to them in a more flexible, creative way.

-If you live in Berlin, Hamburg or Potsdam and would like a break from the city, or if you are in the local area and are unable to commit to regular weekly sessions, I offer "packages" of 2-4 sessions over the course of a single day or weekend.
+If you live in Berlin, Hamburg, Potsdam or elsewhere and would like a break from the city, or if you are in the local area and are unable to commit to regular weekly sessions, I offer "packages" of 2-4 sessions over the course of a single day or weekend.

 These sessions, away from your everyday surroundings, can provide a good framework for focusing on a particular issue that is of concern to you, or simply for getting support and taking time out for reflection.
 Neuruppin is a friendly and attractive town surrounded by lakes and forest, with beautiful walks and cycling opportunities nearby, a big thermal spa and plenty of places to eat and stay overnight.
 Click on our Neuruppin page for photos of the town and surrounding area.

-Neuruppin is easy to access by public transport (regular train service from Berlin) or by car (via the A24 motorway).
+Neuruppin is easy to access by public transport (regular train service from Berlin: 1 hour from Gesundbrunnen station; 45 minutes from Spandau station) or by car (via the A24 motorway).

 I recommend a 2-3 session package for a single day, with breaks of at least an hour between sessions, or 3-4 sessions over two consecutive weekdays or a weekend.
 You are welcome to contact me by phone or email for more information.